-The financial statements of the Company have been prepared under the historical cost convention except as disclosed in this summary of significant accounting policies, and comply with the provisions of the Malaysian Financial Reporting Standards ("MFRS"), International Financial Reporting Standards and the requirements of the Companies Act, 1965 in Malaysia.
+The financial statements of the Company have been prepared in accordance with Malaysian Financial Reporting Standards ("IFRS") and International Financial Reporting Standards ("IFRS").

-Insurance liabilities have been computed in accordance with the valuation methods specified in the Risk-Based Capital ("RBC") Framework issued by BNM.
+Insurance liabilities have been computed in accordance with the valuation methods specified in the RBC Framework issued by BNM.
 The Company has met the minimum capital requirements as prescribed by the RBC Framework as at the date of the statement of financial position.